 |

-clerk in a lumberyard in Dayton, Ohio.
-He married Lulu Billheimer in 1886 and had a
+clerk in a lumberyard in Dayton, OH.
+He married Lulu Billheimer, the

 work as a bookkeeper with another lumber company.
 That job proved a dead end, and he took

 another with a railroad.
-In 1901, he moved to a farm near Tonganoxie, Kansas, where
+In 1901, he moved to a farm near Tonganoxie,

 he raised cattle and seed corn.
-His daughter Catherine died soon after moving west, but
+His daughter Catherine died soon after moving west, but Reuch and Lulu had three more children – Helen Margaret, Herbert, and Bertha Ellwyn.
+He

 died in 1920.